Want to raise a puppy? All you need is love.

 We’ll teach you everything you need to know.

 No experience needed!
-We surround you with a supportive team and teach you how to raise a future guide or service dog.
-You’ll learn new skills and make new friends at your local puppy raising group.
-You’ll meet twice a month to practice with caring people and gorgeous puppies.
-You’ll help us create extraordinary dogs that transform lives.
+For puppy raisers living near one of our groups, we surround you with a supportive team and teach you how to raise a future guide or service dog.
+You’ll learn new skills and make new friends at your local group meetings held twice a month.
+(Note: because of Covid-19, some training takes place virtually.)

 Share the love.
 Co-raise a puppy or volunteer as a puppy sitter.

 Not sure full-time raising is for you?
-Co-raisers can raise a puppy with a friend or neighbor, or with a more experienced raiser, and puppy sitters fill in when raisers travel or need a helping hand.
-As a co-raiser or puppy sitter, we’ll equip you as you step up for short-term puppy kisses.
+Share puppy raising by recruiting a friend or a neighbor (you can learn together!), or by partnering with a more experienced raiser.
+Puppy sitters fill in when raisers travel or need a helping hand.

 But, how do you give the puppy back?

-Our puppy raisers are mission minded and many times we hear, “I may love this puppy, but someone else NEEDS this puppy.”
-Puppy raisers understand the big picture of how this pup will make a difference in somebody’s life.
-Many puppy raisers soften the blow of returning the older puppy by picking up their next puppy and starting again.
+We often hear our puppy raisers say, “I may love this puppy, but someone else NEEDS this puppy.”
+They understand the big picture destiny of their pup will someday make a difference in somebody’s life.
+Many puppy raisers soften the blow of returning the older puppy by picking up their next puppy and starting again!

 Ready, set, go!

-Review our Puppy Raiser FAQ & Checklist below, if you are ready to be a puppy raiser, please fill out our no-obligation application, or if you have additional questions, please fill out our interest form and a member from our Puppy Raising Services Department will contact you.
+- If you are interested but not quite sure, please fill out our interest form and a member of our Puppy Raising Services Department will contact you.